Internship Program Thrives

-The spring of 2012 concluded the sixteenth year of the Department of Accounting’s very successful internship program.
+The spring of 2016 concluded the eighteenth year of the Department of Accounting’s very successful internship program.
 The program affords students the opportunity to obtain practical, career-related experience while still in school.
 The program has been welcomed enthusiastically by employers and students alike.
 The Admissions Department noted, “We find that many of the parents and prospective students come in and ask about the accounting internship program.
 It (the internship program) certainly helps sell the accounting program and the Haub School of Business.”

 To be considered for the program, students must fulfill certain academic standards (e.g. a minimum grade-point average and certain coursework).
 A current resume is filed with the Career Development Center early in the fall semester of a student’s junior year, additionally a personal application must be filed through the career developement center.
 Students choose which firms they wish to send their resumes.
 All resumes are then forwarded to the firms who then select students they wish to interview.
 The process is competitive and very similar to the selection process for full-time employees.
 Selected students then interview with the firms.
 Ultimately, offers are made by each firm.
 Students then decide upon which offer to accept.
 Both public accounting firms and corporate employers participate in the program.
 However, at this time, the majority of students intern with public accounting firms.
 In the future, the department hopes to expand it to include governmental and not-for-profit opportunities.